satyakonmsft/skype-docs/Skype/WebSDK/docs/PTAudioP2PEscalation.md

 });
 ```

-## Ending a Call
+## End a call
-To end the call, simply leave the conversation
+To end the call, simply leave the conversation.

 ```js
 conversation.leave().then(function () {